-If you would like to obtain Standard cover before attaining age 25 and reaching an account balance of \$6,000, please select the "Opt-in for insurance cover" option in Member Online, or by ticking the box on your Membership application form.
+If you would like to obtain Standard cover before attaining age 25 and reaching an account balance of \$6,000, please select the "Opt-in for insurance cover" option in Member Online, or tick the box on your Membership application form.

-Member Online is available at australianretirementtrust. com.au/memberonline and you can obtain a copy of the Membership application form at portal. australianretirementtrust.com.au/mackaysugarwages
+Member Online is available at australianretirementtrust.com.au/memberonline and you can obtain a copy of the Membership application form at art.com.au/dxctechnology For information on when cover starts please refer to the When does my Standard Death and Total & Permanent Disability cover start? section in this Corporate Insurance Guide.

-For information on when cover starts please refer to the When does my Standard Death and Total & Permanent Disability cover start? section in this Corporate Insurance Guide.
 Limited Cover will apply in the following circumstances,